 I've had tracks featured on Love Island, Grey’s Anatomy, Pretty Little Liars, Scrubs, The Inbetweeners and Dead Pixels

 I've also been lucky enough to work with some amazing producers too.
-Mousse T, X-Press2, Dirty Vegas & Catz 'N Dogz.
-And had the pleasure of providing official remixes for the likes of Erasure, M83, Miami Horror, Kraak & Smaak, Mint Royale, David Holmes, Bright Light Bright Light, Au Revoir Simone, Anoraak and more.
+Dennis Ferrer & Disciples, Mousse T, X-Press2, Dirty Vegas, Catz 'N Dogz & Trutopia.
+I've also had the pleasure of providing official remixes for the likes of Erasure, M83, Miami Horror, Kraak & Smaak, Mint Royale, David Holmes, Bright Light Bright Light, Au Revoir Simone, Anoraak and more.
 All mixed by me.

 I'd like to offer my services to you.